Why Do I Get Frequent Headaches?

 Medications to prevent frequent migraines include antidepressants and Botox injections and newer medications.

-In 2018, the Food and Drug Administration (FDA) approved a new class of medications that modulate a neuropeptide known as calcitonin gene-related peptide (CGRP) that is believed to play a key role in migraine.
-Neuropeptides are small protein-like molecules used by neurons to communicate with each other.
+In 2018, the FDA approved a new class of medications that target a neuropeptide known as calcitonin gene-related peptide, which is believed to play a key role in migraine development.
+Neuropeptides are small molecules that neurons use to communicate.

 For treatment of migraines as they occur, your doctor may prescribe triptans for relief.